SSS135/gadam/README.md

         i.e. only one avg sq value will be used
 * l1_decay (float, optional): L1 penalty (default: 0)
 * late_weight_decay (boolean, optional): Whether L1 and L2 penalty should be applied before (as proposed in [Fixing Weight Decay Regularization in Adam](https://arxiv.org/abs/1711.05101)) or after (vanilla Adam) normalization with gradient average squares (default: True)

+## Want to cooperate on making paper out of it?
+Feel free to write sss13594@gmail.com